How to Buy Property from the City of Tucson

 - Surplus Property for Sale *NEW*

 The City of Tucson owns over 4,000 parcels of land throughout Pima County.
 Most of that property is used by one of the following City departments:

-An application and a listing of all City-owned property is available from the Real Estate Program (520) 791-4181.
-If you are interested in a particular parcel, notify us and the City will assist you in applying for the purchase of city owned property.
+An application and a listing of all City-owned property is available from the Real Estate Division (520) 791-4181.
+If you are interested in a particular parcel, notify us and the City will assist you in applying for the purchase of city-owned property.